-Windows® 8 Users
+Windows® XP Users

-- Press the Windows key and then type IP.
-Click Settings on the right side and then click View Network Connections. - Right-click on the adapter which represents your D-Link wireless network adapter. - Highlight Internet Protocol Version 4 (TCP /IPv4) and click Properties. - Click Use the following IP address and enter an IP address that is on the same subnet as your network or LAN IP address on your router or network.
+- Windows® XP Click on Start > Control Panel.
+Make sure you are in Classic View.
+Double-click on the Network Connections icon. - Right-click on the Local Area Connection which represents your D-Link wireless network adapter (or other adapter) which will be connected to your router. - Highlight Internet Protocol (TCP/IP) and click Properties. - Click Use the following IP address and enter an IP address that is on the same subnet as your network or LAN IP address on your router.